You’re online – your supporters, contacts, clients and customers are too.

 Who should I follow – and not follow on Twitter?

-Follow people who are openly talking about your event or activity.
+- Follow people and search for hashtags that are openly talking about your cause, event or activity.
 Also follow anyone who writes on that subject or any partner organisations, suppliers and sponsors.

-If people are tweeting openly about your topic, feel free to talk to them.
-If it’s a sensitive situation, instead of tweeting to them publicly, you can ‘follow’ them from your account.
-That way, they hear of you indirectly and then it’s their choice to follow or tweet you.
-Choosing to contact you = likely to be more engaged in the long run.
+- If people are tweeting openly about your topic, feel free to reply to them if you can offer insight or add to the conversation.
+If you would like to know more about their work whenever they tweet an update then ‘follow’ them from your account.
+They will also be notified that you have followed them and then it’s their choice to follow you back or tweet you.
+Choosing to contact you means they are more likely to be engaged in the long run.

 How can I keep it going, and keep an eye on what I’m doing?

-Content!
+- Content!
 Think about all the things you could talk about and plan what you’d talk about when.
+Develop a social media marketing calendar based around key events or fundraising activities your charity has planned.

-Use pictures, video, quotes, stories, link to events and relevant news stories, ask questions, do countdowns, ask for help, promote, share results, stats and thanks.
+- Use pictures, video, quotes, stories and link to events or relevant news stories.
+Ask questions, do countdowns, ask for help, promote, share results, and statistics.
+Say thanks.

-Monitor people talking to you and talking about you.
-Check your page/group and your replies.
-Use twitter search and set up search columns.
+- Monitor people talking to you and talking about you.
+Check your page/group analytics in Facebook and Twitter and check your replies and mentions.
+Use Tweetdeck or Hootsuite to set up search columns for your activity and cause.

 Promotions, shiny bells and whistles